 To be sure, desktop and laptop computers are now and probably always will be more powerful than any handheld devices.
 However, I have to question how much power we need to track our ancestors, to read and write email, or to access our online bank accounts.
 We all have more computing power today than we need, whether that power resides on our desktop or remotely in the cloud.
 Likewise, all of us already have more storage space than we will ever need.
-In traditional computers, we can now purchase disk drives for $99 a terabyte (see http://goo.gl/ZMGJ4) or we can access infinite storage space securely in the cloud, paying low prices for only what we actually use.
+In traditional computers, we can now purchase one terabyte disk drives for $50 to $60 US a terabyte (see https://goo.gl/u2fMmH) or we can access infinite storage space securely in the cloud, paying low prices for only what we actually use.

 If you do not remember your Plus Edition user ID or password, you can retrieve them at http://www.eogn.com/wp/ and click on “Forgot password?”